 For decades, junk science has fueled cannabis prohibition, from bogus chromosome scares to today’s clickbait about weed causing diabetes.
 Despite billions in tax revenue and no overdose deaths, scare studies dominate headlines while real-world data proves otherwise.
-This piece exposes how research funding, media bias, and political agendas keep cannabis criminalized against all evidence.
+This piece exposes how research funding, media bias, and political agendas keep cannabis criminalized despite all evidence.

 High Anxiety: New York’s ER Panic Over Cannabis